Any links to Amazon are affiliate links.

 - Allow for Sleep: If you can, have your baby take naps when she normally would.
 Most newborns will fall asleep in people’s arms.
 If that happens, allow it.
 Most babies will outgrow sleeping in people’s arms somewhere around 2-3 months.
 If your baby is at a point where she just won’t sleep in arms anymore, take her and put her somewhere she will sleep.
 It might be the carseat.
 It might be a bed in a room somewhere.
 Maybe a swing.

 What do you do once overstimulation has happened?
 How do you deal with it?
-At this point, baby is usually fussy if not fully crying.
+At the point of oversetimulation, baby is usually fussy if not fully crying.

 - Remove Baby From Stimulation: The first thing to do is remove baby from the situation that has her so stimulated.
 Take her to a quiet and possibly dark place.

 - Learn Soothing Tricks for Baby: All babies are different.
 Perhaps when your baby is upset, a certain song is what will calm him best.
 Maybe he really needs a pacifier.
 He might like to be bounced.
 He might prefer to be swayed or rocked.
+A swaddle might be just the right thing.
+A sound machine might help block out offending noises.
 Try tricks out to see what works for him.

 - Return to Schedule: Once baby has the sleep she needs, get her back on the schedule she needs.
 Also, watch her during following waketimes to see if he needs a shorter than usual waketime.